What To Do When Husband Is Mean To You is tough, specially in a MLC.

 It’s a simple night.
 You are out with your husband and your kids.
-The husband speaks, “I noticed there were 20 days that the kids were late to school…”
+The husband speaks, “I noticed on the kids report card that there were 20 days that the kids were late to school…”

 You look up.

 Uh oh….the kids are all staring at you.
 They’ve heard this before.
 You have not.
-You wait….
+You aren’t sure what is going on and decide not to respond, so you wait….

 “Apparently the tardies were all from the days (tuesdays and Weds…) when you drive the kids to school.”

 “It’s December…that’s not that much…but it needs to stop…”

 You look up.
 You are facing children looking at your like you are in the wrong.
 The husband stares at you as well.
 You are on trial.
 You sit.
 You wait.
 You dip your bread into the pile of red sauce you ordered for your kids pasta when all they wanted was butter but YOU wanted the red sauce…so now you dip and wait…

 You look up chewing, “I”m sorry…?”